Direct costs

 By contrast, indirect costs are costs not directly accountable to a cost object (such as a particular project, facility, function or product).
 These include administration, personnel and security costs.

 A joint cost is a cost incurred in the production or delivery of multiple products or product lines.
 For instance, in civil aviation, substantial costs of a flight (pilots, fuel, wear and tear on the plane, landing and takeoff fees) are a joint cost between carrying passengers and carrying freight, and underlie economies of scope across passenger and freight services.
 By contrast, some costs are specific to the services, for instance, meals and flight attendants are specific costs of carrying passengers.

+"Other direct costs" (ODC) are costs attributable to a specific project or contract, excluding labor and materials.